 4. Not having a presence online

-While you’re updating your tech skills, take some time to create an online presence.
+While you’re updating tech skills, take some time to create an online presence.
 Today’s HR departments may be more likely to plug your name into a search engine than to make a phone call to your references.

 And what will they find when they do that?
 Crickets?
-Or worse, that angry letter to you sent to the newspaper and nothing else?
+Or worse, that angry letter you sent to the newspaper and nothing else?

 You need to take charge of your online presence by, at the very least, creating a LinkedIn profile.
 This will serve as your online resume, and you’ll want to fill it with a professional photo and details about your work experience.